-All of us have inner voices that direct critique towards ourselves, which when well-managed can serve us well.
+All of us have a running stream of voices that direct critique inwards, which when well-managed can serve us well.
 However, for many students these voices become far too powerful, leaving them with low self-regard.
 In this blog entry guest writer Sangeeta Bansal and myself address this issue for students and teachers.*

 This blog entry contains two parts.
 The first part addresses students directly with a summary of the message we would like them to hear about this incredibly important topic.
 Then in part two we speak in dialogue form about our own personal and pedagogical reflections on teaching about the Inner Critic.

 If we could go back in time and tell our adolescent selves one message, it would very possibly be this: make peace with your self-critical voices.
 Both of us remember having strong consciences in our youth, but this gift of sensitivity would often morph into an autoimmune attack.
 A voice inside our heads was constantly questioning, critiquing, and scolding much of our lives – our motives, actions, abilities, and potential all came under incessant scrutiny.
 Its collective chronic message was, “You are not good enough.”
 Its tone was often mean-spirited and derogatory, and it did not seem to have our best interests at heart.
 Yet no one knew; by most measures we were successful academically, socially, and in our extracurricular activities.
 But worse than that, we didn’t know either.

 Yet even then we were vaguely aware that something was amiss: why would we be so relentlessly critical of ourselves and so unfailingly generous to our friends who might be in the exact same situation?
 We were aware of the contradiction, but we had no instruction about what it was, its proper role, or how to deal with it.
 We would like to spare you this pain and confusion by sharing with you that this voice has been discovered, understood, and named – the Inner Critic – and that it can be harnessed for good.

 Protector Turns Predator